Pranavbp525/PersonalTrainerAI/README.md

 # Personal Trainer AI

 The PersonalTrainerAI project aims to revolutionize personal fitness training by leveraging artificial intelligence.
 This project will develop an AI-powered personal trainer that provides customized workout plans, real-time feedback, and progress tracking to users.
-By utilizing advanced machine learning algorithms, the AI trainer will adapt to individual fitness levels and goals, ensuring a personalized and effective training experience.
+By utilizing advanced AI Agent systems, the AI trainer will adapt to individual fitness levels and goals, ensuring a personalized and effective training experience.

 The primary objective of this project is to make personal training accessible and affordable for everyone.
 With the AI trainer, users can receive professional guidance and support without the need for expensive gym memberships or personal trainers.
 This solution is designed to promote a healthier lifestyle and help users achieve their fitness goals efficiently.